JuliaHealth/KomaMRI.jl/README.md

 MRIsim.jl is a Julia package to simulate Magnetic Resonance Imaging (MRI) acquisitions.
 The main focus of this package is to simulate general scenarios that could arise in pulse sequence development.

-Also, the code is structured so future users can add functionalities with ease.
-Having always open-source in mind.

 **TO-DO**:
  * Coil sensitivities,
  * RF excitation (under development),